filewatcher/filewatcher/README.md

 ## Restart long running commands

-The `--restart/-r` option kills the command if it's still running when a filesystem change happens.
-Can be used to restart locally running webservers on updates, or kill long running tests and restart on updates.
-This option often makes filewatcher faster in general.
+The `--restart/-r` option kills the command if it's still running when a file system change happens.
+Can be used to restart locally running web servers on updates, or kill long running tests and restart on updates.
+This option often makes Filewatcher faster in general.
 To not wait for tests to finish:

 ```
 $ filewatcher --restart "**/*.rb" "rake test"
 ```

-The `--immediate/-I` option starts the command on startup without waiting for filesystem updates.
-To start a webserver and have it automatically restart when html files are updated:
+The `--immediate/-I` option starts the command on startup without waiting for file system updates.
+To start a web server and have it automatically restart when HTML files are updated:

 ```
 $ filewatcher --restart --immediate "**/*.html" "python -m SimpleHTTPServer"
 ```

-## Daemonizing filewatcher process
+## Daemonizing Filewatcher process

-The `--daemon/-D` option starts filewatcher in the background as system daemon, so filewatcher will not be terminated by `Ctrl+C`, for example.
+The `--daemon/-D` option starts Filewatcher in the background as system daemon, so Filewatcher will not be terminated by `Ctrl+C`, for example.

-## Available enviroment variables
+## Available environment variables

 The environment variable $FILENAME is available in the shell command argument.
-On unix like systems the command has to be enclosed in single quotes.
-To run node whenever a javascript file is updated:
+On UNIX like systems the command has to be enclosed in single quotes.
+To run node whenever a JavaScript file is updated:

 ```
 $ filewatcher *.js 'node $FILENAME'